anubha2012v/anubha2012v/README.md

 Here are some ideas to get you started:

 - 🤔 I’m currently working on ...
 Python
 - 🌱 I’m currently learning ...
-Web Development
+Web Development and Machine Learning.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/thesingh_anu)
 - 😄 Pronouns: ...
 He/Him